-I am a regular contributor for Forbes Sportsmoney, focusing on football (soccer).
-My articles are available here.
+I am a Senior Contributor for Forbes Sportsmoney, focusing on football (soccer).
+My articles, including interviews with top players, club owners and investors, are available here.

 Aivi Luik and Alex Chidiac may be at opposite ends of their respective careers but they share a dream.
 The women, who consider each other surrogate sisters, are Australian footballers.
 Both are midfielders.
 Both play for clubs in Spain.
 And both are desperate to play for the Matildas in the 2019 FIFA Women's World Cup.

 It was a flyer, from his football coach.
 It said Jamaica's women's national team - the Reggae Girlz - needed help.
 "Prior to that, I wasn't aware of their existence," Marley, the eldest child of late reggae legend Bob Marley and wife Rita, tells The World Game.